At College 101, you will have the opportunity to advance your career by building connections with Fisher faculty and staff.

 A Free, Firsthand College Experience

 The first in her family to go to college, Katie Bonilla graduated from College 101 in 2017.
-She is now a sophomore majoring in Criminal Justice at Fisher.

 This course will introduce students to the principles, concepts and techniques involved in the four basic functions of management:planning, organizing, leading, and controlling.
 A historical review of management theories and philosophies will be included.
 Special emphasis will be placed on individual and group behavior, communications, leadership, motivation, culture, and ethics as they relate to management practices and the decision making process.